Welcome to our new website - if you have any issues, please contact us

-Well, the first thing you do is not worry as cleaning a tennis court is not a particularly difficult task.
+Well, the first thing you do is not to worry as cleaning a tennis court is not a particularly difficult task.
 It can take a bit of work and can take a little time, but it is a task that many of us can do ourselves.
-What is especially straight forward is keeping moss from growing on the court which is the easiest task of all.
-Depending upon the size of the area to be treated and the thickness of moss that is growing on the surface, then it can take a little time to get the court back to a completely moss free playing surface but it is not difficult especially if you are using the correct moss killer and cleaning products.
+What is especially straight forward is keeping the court clean, this is the easiest task of all.
+What can be a little harder is to get a court clean.
+Depending upon the size of the area to be treated and the thickness of any moss that is growing on the surface, then it can take a little time to get the court back to a completely moss free playing surface but it is not difficult especially if you are using the correct methods and cleaning products.

 Whether it is the whole playing area, outside of the tramlines or behind baselines, certain areas of a tennis court will eventually have some moss growth upon them.
 Many tennis courts have trees and bushes surrounding them which provide welcome shade to a weary player but, this shade provides the perfect environment for moss to grow.
 This moss growth can not only ruin the appearance of the surface but can, under certain weather conditions, become slippery therefore dangerous.
 It can also slowly start to cause damage to a playing surface, so it is important that the moss is removed, and the surface kept clean.

-Before starting any treatment, we recommend that the surface, or especially the areas with the heaviest growth, should be brushed to remove any loose moss, dirt, leaves etc. You may find that a large amount of moss can be removed in this way which will ultimately reduce the amount of moss killing chemicals that will be required and save you time.
-To help with this initial task, we have a full range of BRUSHES & BROOMS with our WIRE BROOM being especially popular for clearing moss from all types of hard surface.
+We recommend that the surface should be brushed to remove any loose moss, dirt, leaves etc. You may find that very large amounts of moss can be removed in this way and to help with this initial task, we have a full range of Brushes & Brooms with our WIRE BROOM being especially popular for clearing all types of hard surface.

-If it is possible, you can use a small pressure washer to help you to remove the worst areas of moss growth.
+If it is possible, after your brushing, you can use a small pressure washer to help you to remove heavier areas of dirt or staining.
 However, undertake this process with caution as larger pressure washers could possibly cause damage to the surface if not used with care.
 Some pressure washers can also use large volumes of water and the process can become very messy, but it is an effective way of both removing areas of moss and cleaning the surface.
-If you decide to prepare/clean your tennis court in this way, then remember that we recommend doing it BEFORE you apply any moss killing products.

 If the court is surrounded by trees or large shrubs, then it will help to cut these back slightly to allow more light onto the tennis court.
 This additional light will allow the area to dry quicker thus not retain moisture for as long.
 As we all know (and if you didn't then you do now) if there is no water then there will be no moss so the dryer the area then the less potential moss growth.

-If the surface has any areas of lichen coverage (areas of growth that are normally flat to the surface) then you can 'spot' pre-treat these areas with RAPID MOSS & ALGAE KILLER - Batiface.
-This moss killer will kill the growth on contact and should be left on the surface for between 15-30 minutes.
-After this time the treated area should be rinsed and brushed to remove the dead growth.
-Once again, you can use a pressure washer for this rinsing which will have the benefit of not just rinsing the surface but lifting the dead moss and lichen growth.
+If the surface has areas where brushing alone is not able to clean then our Rapid Acting Surface Cleaner - Batface can be used.
+This should be sprayed on to the area and left on the surface for between 15-30 minutes.
+After this time the treated area should be rinsed and brushed to remove the staining or dirt.
+Once again, you can use a pressure washer for this rinsing which will have the benefit of not just rinsing the surface but also lifting the dirt.